How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Results

-A subset of participants (n=5) emphasized that certain aspects of public defense rely on human relationships and human judgment, and therefore cannot be delegated to AI.
+\textbf{Valuing Human Relationships and Judgments.} Five participants emphasized that certain aspects of public defense rely on human relationships and human judgment, and therefore cannot be delegated to AI.
 Unlike technical tasks, these activities draw on contextual awareness, accumulated experience, and the relational value of time and presence.
 Participants explained that communication with clients depends not only on words, but also on non-verbal cues such as tone, posture, or hesitation.
 In the words of P10, ``\textit{the clients often give either explicit or more subtle feedback, and the students learn from that.
 They learned that there was a really awkward pause right there, the client reacted kind of harshly to that, and so they get a sense of maybe don't say that thing again, or maybe word it in a more careful way.}'' Participants stressed that these skills can only be learned from engaging directly with the clients and reflecting on these interactions.